 6. The City of Cambridge Living Wage Ordinance is applicable.
-The current living wage rate is \$18.41 per hour (the ordinance is attached).
+The current living wage rate is \$19.09 per hour (the ordinance is attached).

 7. The contract period shall commence on the date of execution of the contract by the City of Cambridge or soon thereafter.
-The City reserves the right, in its discretion, to extend the life of the contract at any time.
+The City reserves the right, in its sole discretion, to extend the life of the contract at any time in accordance with M.G.L. c.
+30B.